top of page

 Mexico’s main political parties

-Institutional Revolutionary Party (PRI) Founded 1929; Politics: centre-right, nationalist
+Institutional Revolutionary Party (PRI) Founded in 1929; Politics: centre-right, nationalist

-National Action Party (PAN) Founded 1939; Politics: centre-right, right-wing
+National Action Party (PAN) Founded in 1939; Politics: centre-right, right-wing

-Party of the Democratic Revolution (PRD) Founded 1989; Politics: centre-left, left-wing
+Party of the Democratic Revolution (PRD) Founded in 1989; Politics: centre-left, left-wing

-Ecologist Green Party of Mexico (PVEM) Founded 1993; Politics: Green politics, centre-left
+Ecologist Green Party of Mexico (PVEM) Founded in 1993; Politics: Green politics, centre-left

 Party / Politics: MORENA